4ms/metamodule/README.md

 ## Next Steps

-The Meta Module environment is built using three separate components: The VCV Rack Plugin (which includes the Meta Module patch exporter module), the Firmware for the Meta Module hardware, and the Firmware Simulator that allows you to run the firmware locally to test changes.
+The MetaModule environment is built using three separate components: The VCV Rack Plugin (which includes the MetaModule patch exporter module), the Firmware for the MetaModule hardware, and the Firmware Simulator that allows you to run the firmware locally to test changes.

 For information about building and using these components, please follow the separate guides: